naman0815/accounts-manager/README.md

 ## 🤝 Contributing

-I made this shit using AI so idek what any of this means.
-But feel free to contribute.
+I made this shit using AI so idek what any of this means; but feel free to contribute.

 ## 📄 License